 How much does charging an electric car cost?

-Things aren’t so simple when it comes to the cost of charging an electric car.
-You need to consider where the car is being charged and, in some cases, the make and model of car in question.
+While the cost of filling a conventional car with petrol or diesel is easy to calculate (all you need is the size of the fuel tank and the price of fuel per litre), things aren’t so simple when it comes to charging an electric car.
+To calculate the cost, you need to consider where the car is being charged and, in some cases, the make and model of vehicle in question.

-Here, we’ll provide a basic overview of the charges you can expect to pay when running an electric car
+Here, we’ll provide a basic overview of what you can expect to pay for charging an electric car, both at home and away.

 Charging an electric car at home